jefftranter/6502/asm/BBCBasic/README.md

-This is a port of BBC Basic 2 to the Ohio Scientific C1P/Superboard 2 (and hopefully later, more machines).
+This is a port of BBC Basic 2 to my 6502 Single Board Computer.

 I started with a binary, disassembled it, and got it to assemble to the same binary code with the CC65 cross-assembler.
 Then, comments